In this post, we will discuss Document Object Model(DOM) along with its properties and methods used to manipulate Document.

 Documents are modeled using objects, and the model includes not only the structure of a document but also the behavior of a document and the objects of which it is composed of like tag elements with attributes in HTML.

 Properties of DOM:

-- Window Object: Window Object is at always at top of hierarchy.
+- Window Object: Window Object is always at top of the hierarchy.

-- Document object: When HTML document is loaded into a window, it becomes a document object.
+- Document object: When an HTML document is loaded into a window, it becomes a document object.

 - Form Object: It is represented by form tags.

 - Link Objects: It is represented by link tags.

 - Anchor Objects: It is represented by a href tags.